the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 What is more, this method based on keywords is useful but in many cases, the lack of context is taken into account can generate noise.
 For instance, in many cases, some of the keywords appeared in multiple places on the statement but did not always refer to the metric in question.
 Being able to correct this is key to avoiding false positives or false negatives.

+> Note: The next three methods were applied only for the following metrics:
+- MSA Risk Assessment
+- MSA Risk Management
+- MSA Risk Identification
+-
 ## B. Rule-based and Random Forest approach
 The second method used in the project was to explore a combination of rule-based and random forest approaches for classifying the statements informed by the keywords of the semantic workshop.